innovationOUtside/vce-generic-guide/g-introduction-core.md

 The hosted online environment is straightforward to use, and is suitable for most students ([](g-compute_home.md#compute-home-online-vce)).
 If you want to use the VCE when you do not have a connection to the Internet, or if you want to gain experience of installing and running a virtualised computing environment using Docker containers, then you should choose to download and install the local environment ([](g-local_vce_quickstart.md#local-vce-quick-start)).
 Further advice on choosing between the two environments is provided below.

-Your work in the VCE will be saved within the environment: either in the cloud or on your local machine.
-If you are using the cloud environment, you should regularly download a copy of your work files, particularly any TMA and EMA related work, to your local machine.
+Your work in the VCE will be saved within the environment: either in the cloud (for the hosted VCE) or on your local machine (for the local VCE).
+If you are using the hosted VCE, you should regularly download a copy of your work files, particularly any TMA and EMA related work, to your local machine.
 For the local VCE, you might also want to back up important files to an alternative location.

 ## Browser requirements